- Current Students

 As well as the physical/cosmetic guidelines of the Senior Study, philosophical guidelines should also be followed.
 The Senior Study should:

-The Honors Senior Study Archive (MSAB room 114) is available for Honors students to peruse during regular office hours of the University.
+The Honors Senior Study Archive (Conrad Hall room #115) is available for Honors students to peruse during regular office hours of the University.
 These examples of Senior Studies should provide students useful ideas for their own Senior Studies, and help students avoid plagiarism.

 Since everyone has the freedom to choose what their Senior Study will be there are a variety of forms these take: portfolios (usually for internships, student teaching, practicums, clinical internships, and performing arts majors like music and art), research papers, field experiences (usually just like a portfolio), and CDs (usually for Computer Science majors who create some sort of programs—although it should not be just a compact disc—there should be accompanying writing of some sort to explain the project, its scope, description of the process, etc., adhering to the style guide).